 Safety procedures will be in place for upcoming Commencement ceremonies at The University of Texas at Austin.
 The safety of our visitors and community is our highest concern and we appreciate your help with this.

-Backpacks, tote bags or any bags larger than 12 inches in any dimension will not be allowed into any of the Commencement venues.
+Backpacks, tote bags and any bags larger than 12 inches in any dimension will not be allowed into any of the Commencement venues.
 This applies to college, school and departmental ceremonies as well as the university-wide Commencement ceremony at the Tower.
 The current policy prohibiting coolers, picnic baskets, lawn chairs and large strollers also remains in effect.

 All other bags, including purses, camera cases and diaper bags will be searched by security officers before visitors are permitted to enter both ceremonies.